FALTOSPLOITER/OS_fingerprinting/README.md

 Packet Summary: Provides details about captured packets, including IP, TCP, and ICMP layer information.
 # Prerequisites
 Python 3.x is required.
-Scapy library is required for packet capture and analysis.
+Scapy & pyshark library is required for packet capture and analysis.
-You can install Scapy using pip:
+You can install Scapy & pyshark using pip:

+pip install pyshark
 pip install scapy

 # Script Description